 - Navigate to Tasks Folder.
 You will be prompted for admin permission.

 - Here you will see a couple of folders with some files inside it.
 They represent the same folder structure of the Task Scheduler and files too have the same name.

-- Now copy the task files to the machine you want to export.
+- Copy the task files to the machine you want to export.
 You can also use it to back up your tasks in case your computer needs a reinstallation.
 It saves time as you don’t have to create them again.

-- Now rename the files with extension as “.XML”.
+- Rename the files with extension as “.XML”.
 It is the same extension Task Scheduler uses when you export the tasks.

 - Once renamed, now use the Task Scheduler Import task feature to import them one by one.
 Windows will not recognize them if you drop them directly into the Tasks Folder of Windows.

 I wish the mass export and import feature in Windows 10.
 It will be helpful for many people, especially in Enterprise.